dtbkhanh/Data-Analytics-and-Reports/Jupyter Notebooks/README.md

 **📝 Case Study Blog:** [Read Here](https://dtbkhanh.github.io/2025/04/21/mobile-app-marketing-conversion-analysis.html)

 This notebook analyzes user behavior, marketing channel performance, and conversion trends for a mobile application targeting self-employed professionals.
 The dataset covers user acquisition, campaign types, regional engagement, and subscription patterns.

----

-## 📊 #06.
-Business Legal Form Categorization

-In the current dataset, the field "Business Type" is missing.
-A separate reference table with relevant "Business Type" information has been created.
-This notebook focuses on cleaning, standardizing, and categorizing business legal forms into defined business types (e.g., Private, Public, Hybrid).
-It includes logic for exact and case-insensitive matching, as well as handling missing or unclassified entries, enriching datasets with a 'BUSINESS_TYPE' and 'MATCH_QUALITY' column for subsequent analytical use.